 Revised 8/24/2018

-D-205: Purchasing Thresholds and Restrictions
+D-205: Purchasing Threshold Requirements

 Purchasing thresholds are established to ensure that management oversees high-cost and high-risk purchases.
-VR counselors must review associated chapters in the VRSM and SFP in addition to reviewing the table published below in D-205-1: Purchasing Thresholds—Approval and Bid Requirements prior to authorizing the purchase of any good or service.
+VR counselors must review associated chapters in the VRSM and SFP in addition to reviewing the table published below in D-205-1: Purchasing Threshold Bid Requirements prior to authorizing the purchase of any good or service.

+The following purchases are exempted/excluded from the purchasing threshold requirements in this section, but all other policies and procedures for these goods must be applied as part of the purchasing process:

+hearing aids,

+durable medical equipment (DME),

+vehicle modifications, orthotics & prosthetics,

+other MAPS code items/goods, and

+tuition for academic training at a public training institution that is in the state of Texas.

 If the product or service is not under contract or is not a MAPS purchase and the cost is less than $5,000, the purchase must be completed as a spot purchase; that is, using a commercial source, under noncompetitive purchasing procedures.

-Purchasing thresholds and restrictions apply to all VR purchases.

-D-205-1: Purchasing Thresholds—Approval and Bid Requirements

-The approval and type of bid needed for each purchasing threshold is shown in the table below.

-For all purchases over $2,000, a case review must be completed in TxROCS and noted in RHW by the administrative supervisor or purchasing specialist prior to the purchase.
+In addition to requirements throughout the VRSM and the VR Standards for Providers (VR-SFP), for all purchases over $2500, a pre-purchase review must be completed in and noted in RHW by the administrative supervisor or purchasing specialist prior to the purchase.